-Act, Adoption Act, Mental Health Act, Youth Justice Act, and Community Living Authority Act, as well as An Act respecting First Nations, Inuit and Metis children, youth and families, and other federal and provincial legislation related to services to children and youth.
-Please note: applicants from other jurisdictions are welcome to apply with knowledge of similar legislation.
+- Knowledge of the RCY Act, and knowledge of the legislation related to reviewable and designated services under the RCY Act, in particular the Child, Family and Community Services Act, Adoption Act, Mental Health Act, Youth Justice Act, and Community Living Authority Act, as well as An Act respecting First Nations, Inuit and Métis children, youth and families, and other federal and provincial legislation related to services to children and youth. - Please note: applicants from other jurisdictions are welcome to apply with knowledge of similar legislation. - Knowledge of relevant international human rights instruments, in particular the United Nations Conventions on the Rights of the Child, the United Nations Declaration on the Rights of Indigenous Peoples, and the United Nations Convention on the Rights of Persons with Disabilities. - Demonstrated experience in the evolving work of Indigenous peoples as they assert their inherent rights under S. 35 of the Constitution Act and resume jurisdiction for child welfare under the federal An Act respecting First Nations, Inuit and Métis children, youth and families, in accordance with Indigenous laws. - Knowledge of child, youth and family service systems, in particular the child welfare system and Indigenous child welfare systems, laws and customs. - Excellent research, analytical and writing skills, with the ability to communicate complex and sensitive legal information and advice in a clear, readily understandable and effective manner, both verbally and in writing. - Strong organizational skills, with demonstrated ability to work independently and to prioritize high volumes of time-sensitive work, and to successfully meet tight operational deadlines. - Strong collaborative approach and interpersonal skills, with demonstrated ability to build positive working relationships and respectfully work with colleagues from diverse backgrounds, and with external organizations, service providers and people with lived expertise. - Demonstrated ability to work with anti-racist, trauma informed, restorative approaches.

-- Knowledge of relevant international human rights instruments, in particular the United Nations Conventions on the Rights of the Child, the United Nations Declaration on the Rights of Indigenous Peoples, and the United Nations Convention on the Rights of Persons with Disabilities. - Demonstrated experience in the evolving work of Indigenous peoples as they assert their inherent rights under S. 35 of the Constitution Act and resume jurisdiction for child welfare under the Federal An Act respecting First Nations, Inuit and Métis children, youth and families, in accordance with Indigenous laws. - Knowledge of child, youth and family service systems, in particular the child welfare system and Indigenous child welfare systems, laws and customs. - Excellent research, analytical and writing skills, with the ability to communicate complex and sensitive legal information and advice in a clear, readily understandable and effective manner, both verbally and in writing. - Strong organizational skills, with demonstrated ability to work independently and to prioritize high volumes of time-sensitive work, and to successfully meet tight operational deadlines. - Strong collaborative approach and interpersonal skills, with demonstrated ability to build positive working relationships and respectfully work with colleagues from diverse backgrounds, and with external organizations, service providers and people with lived expertise. - Demonstrated ability to work with anti-racist, trauma informed, restorative approaches. - Ability to consistently exercise a high degree of sound judgment, tact, and diplomacy in dealing with RCY colleagues and with others, including on issues that may involve communication of information that could have a significant public impact on the RCY's reputation and credibility. - Successful completion of British Columbia Public Service security screening requirements, which may include criminal records check or a Criminal Records Review Act check, or both, and may include enhanced security screening checks as considered necessary.
+- Ability to consistently exercise a high degree of sound judgment, tact, and diplomacy in dealing with RCY colleagues and with others, including on issues that may involve communication of information that could have a significant public impact on RCY's reputation and credibility. - Successful completion of British Columbia Public Service security screening requirements, which may include criminal records check or a Criminal Records Review Act check, or both, and may include enhanced security screening checks as considered necessary.